markmont/fluxaaa/README.md

 If you specify `--audit` without any allocation names, all allocations for which fluxaaa has policies will be audited.

+If you specify `--audit-set`, the output will include what the full userlist(s) should be.
+Specifying `--audit-set` automatically implies `--audit`.

 By default, `fluxaaa` gets its list of users from `/etc/passwd`.
 A different password file can be specified with the `--passwd-file=/path/to/file` option.  `fluxaaa` will use the first (username) and third (UID) colon-delimited fields of each line of the file.